| FUN-Start

 parts out.
 If the problem is causing difficulties please contact us

-- Drill wing dowel holes in ply sides.
+for advice.
+Drill wing dowel holes in ply sides.
 If building trainer version

 drill both sets of rear dowel holes ready for conversion to aileron

-- Fit balsa strip longerons to ply sides using Superglue leaving gaps
+wing.
+Ensure a tight fit.
+Fit balsa strip longerons to ply sides using Superglue leaving gaps

 for balsa blocks.
 Check there is a left and right side !!
+Cover plan with cling film and position fuselage sides above plan

 view of fuselage, using wing dowels to assist with alignment.
 Position